MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-using-approvals.md

 In this tutorial, you learn about:

 > [!div class="checklist"]
-> * Extending the approval process with gates
+> * Extending the approval process with gates for classic pipelines
-> * Extending the approval process with manual intervention
+> * Extending the approval process with manual intervention classic pipelines
+> * Extending the approval process with manual validation for YAML pipelines
 > * Viewing and monitoring approvals and gates

 ## Prerequisites